waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # X. Puzzles & Blockages

 ## A. Route 31 Gatehouse Warp
-*   **Status:** Currently impassable.
-The map data says this is a valid warp, but I cannot figure out how to activate it.
-*   **Failed Attempts (7):**
-    1. Moved onto upper tile (4, 6) from the right.
-    2. Interacted with upper tile (4, 6) with 'A'.
-    3. Moved onto lower tile (4, 7) from the right.
-    4. Interacted with lower tile (4, 7) with 'A'.
-    5. Re-entered upper tile (4,6) from the right.
-    6. Interacted with upper tile (4, 6) from the right at (5, 6).
-    7. Moved onto lower tile (4, 7) from the right at (5, 7).
-*   **Conclusion:** After 7 failed attempts, it is highly likely this is a one-way exit from the gatehouse and cannot be entered from Route 31.
+*   **Status:** Confirmed one-way exit from the gatehouse.
+Cannot be entered from Route 31.

 # XI.
 Strategic Reminders
-*   **Team Composition:** I must remember to use the `team_composition_advisor` agent before the next major battle (e.g., the next Gym Leader) to test its effectiveness and get strategic advice.
+*   **Agent Usage:** I must remember to use the `team_composition_advisor` agent before the next major battle (e.g., the next Gym Leader) and the `procedural_overseer` agent before making significant strategic pivots to ensure my plans are sound.
+*   **Map Markers:** When possible, I need to link map markers for NPCs to their `object_id` and use more descriptive labels to improve long-term tracking.

 # XII.
 Exploration Tests & Conclusions